-Media and researchers have described that texting and driving is more dangerous than driving under the influence.
-Distracted drivers have a slower reaction time, are more liable to take their eyes of the road and are more likely to take their hands off of the steering wheel.
+Media and researchers have described that texting and driving are more dangerous than driving under the influence.
+Distracted drivers have a slower reaction time, are more liable to take their eyes off the road and are more likely to take their hands off of the steering wheel.

 We all know Texting while Driving is dangerous, but you may be unaware of exactly how dangerous texting while driving can be.
 To put things in perspective, suppose you are driving 55 miles per hour.
 Even if you glance down for a mere five seconds to read a brief text message, at 55 mph you will have just covered the entire length of a football field, all without paying attention to the road.
 Think about that.
 Do you feel safe traveling that amount of distance under the assumption that no other driver will change lanes, slow down, speed up, or take any other action which will require your attentiveness?
 We would guess your honest answer is no.

 But what if you weren’t actually texting, that is, writing a text?
 What if you are just reading a received message?
 As you may have gathered from the example above, reading a text is dangerous.
 So, whether writing or reading, the entire process of “Texting” is problematic when you are behind the wheel.
 The law treats writing, reading, and sending a text as equal, and thus gives equal consequences for each of them.
 In addition, for the purposes of this law, emailing or sending messages via any electronic means or medium while driving is also considered distracted driving.

 If you have been ticketed for texting while driving, The Law Offices of Greg Prosmushkin, P.C. can help.
 It is commonplace that an officer will ticket persons for additional driving violations, such as failure to maintain lane, careless driving, speeding, etc. as one is likely to have committed other infractions while distracted by their phones.
 We will assist you in defending any other Tickets, and in attaining the best resolution possible for your case.

 This content was written on behalf of Greg Prosmushkin.